github-jimjim/Pynfish/README.md

 ## Notes
 Pynfish is currently in Beta version, and the Alpha version will be released in a few days after this version has undergone some testing.
+If you want to compile the libary for the nnue by your own visit https://github.com/dshawul/nnue-probe.
+I compiled it for Windows.

 ## Acknowledgements
 A big thanks to [https://github.com/dshawul/nnue-probe](https://github.com/dshawul/nnue-probe) for providing resources that greatly helped me in developing this engine.
 Since I couldn't find another compatible NNUE version, I had to use the only available one, even though it is quite old.
 If anyone could develop or find a newer NNUE version for Rust or Python, I would greatly appreciate the help!